 If you’re in the Bristol area, then you’ll definitely want to check out Colt State Park.
 It was named after Samuel P. Colt, the historic American industrialist.
 Many locals like to say that Colt State Park is truly one of the hidden gems of Rhode Island.

 In total, the park covers about 450 acres of land.
 Throughout the park, there are green spaces for picnics, trails for hiking and biking, and of course, breathtaking views everywhere you look.
 While you’re visiting, don’t forget to stop by Bristol, which is actually known for having one of the oldest parades for the 4th of July!
+There are also incredible restaurants.

 Easily the best thing to do in Colt State Park is to walk the Colt State Loop.
 This is an easy 5.3 hike with only about 131 feet of elevation gain.
 Since it’s a loop trail, you’ll get different views the entire way.
 It’s another kid-friendly, stroller-friendly, wheelchair-friendly trail!